-- A coach is required to be present with the team at the start of each round. - Maintain quiet during announcements.
-Special information and instructions for coaches may be part of announcements, so set a good example by being attentive. - Be sure your players are at the correct table and each player is playing the correct color pieces. - Place the Official Scoresheet and your team's placard at the first space, with Boards 1 and 2 at the rest of the table. - Check each player's board and chessmen to ensure they are set up properly. - Check that each clock is properly set and positioned correctly. - Move team and personal belongings out of walking paths.
+- A coach is required to be present with the team at the start of each round. - Maintain quiet during announcements and remind your players to be attentive.
+Special information and instructions for coaches may be part of announcements. - Place the Official Scoresheet and your team's placard at the end of the table next to where the Board 1 players are sitting. - Be sure your players are at the correct table and each player is playing the correct color pieces. - Check each player's board and chessmen to ensure they are set up properly. - Check that each clock is properly set and positioned correctly. - Move team and personal belongings out of walking paths.